I’m a new dad scared about pandemic-era daycare safety. There’s only one expert I wanted to call.

 Have you decided where your kids are going to be in the fall?

 Well, if their school is open, they will be in their school.
-Currently, our our kids’ school has suggested that they will open in person normally, roughly normally, and they will be there if it does.
+Currently, our kids’ school has suggested that they will open in person normally, roughly normally, and they will be there if it does.

 My kids are already in camp, and it’s really great.
 To be fair, it’s like a three-hour outdoor camp where you play tennis.
 So it’s probably about as low-risk as you get.
 But it’s been really nice.